samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 No. We are already up and running and we invest the PTO proceeds in additional Internet capacity on our Grid.
 We are not awaiting technology or other “development” milestones - so there is no need to have an escrow.

-## How is the foundation structured and where is it based?
+## How is the Foundation structured and where is it based?

 See our [FOUNDATION FAQ](/faq/foundation-faq).